Contrast-Security-OSS/docs/content/installation/service/ServiceInstall.md

 To install the Contrast Server for Ubuntu-based systems, complete the following steps.

-* Configure your system to retreive from the correct Debian repository.
+* Configure your system to retrieve from the correct Debian repository.
 Get the `CODENAME` for your Ubuntu release.

 ```
 grep VERSION_CODENAME /etc/os-release
 ```

-* Update the command below with the `CODENAME` and run the commands.
+* Update the command below with the `CODENAME`, and run the commands.

 ```
 curl https://contrastsecurity.jfrog.io/contrastsecurity/api/gpg/key/public | sudo apt-key add -